milkywhut/ezchat/README.md

 # Requirements
   Java 8, maven, Chrome browser.

+# Notes
+  Firstly you should start the main application and then you should start the bot.

 # How to build app?
   Enter in command line interpreter the command:
   ```
   mvn package;